fbpx

 Fake Images and Videos

 Another example of fake news on social media is the dissemination of manipulated images and videos.
-It’s incredibly easy to alter images and videos with the help of photo-editing software, and these manipulated images and videos can be used to spread false information.
+It’s incredibly easy to alter images and videos with the help of photo-editing software.
+These manipulated images and videos can be used to spread false information.
 This type of fake news can be particularly damaging, as it’s often more convincing than text-based fake news.

 We all know that altering images has become easy, even the greatest dictators of history did it.
 The bad news is that, nowadays, we can’t even trust videos.
 Deepfake videos, for example, are incredibly creepy since they can nail the impression and voice of a real person.
 You can check out this technology for yourself.